 I could go on and on with these examples.
 Torres scoring an offside goal, a marginal offside call going against us last Saturday, clear penalties at Stoke and Everton not being given or Barry's questionable climb on Shorey, the rub of the green hasn't really gone our way time after time.

 Now I know things have gone our way from time to time but you only need one or two of the above bad bits of luck to go our way and it's a different season entirely.

 Brian also had awful luck with injuries this season.
-Federici, McCarthy, Karacan, Mariappa, Kebe, Shorey, Guthrie, Roberts, Pogrebnyak, Robson-Kanu and Hunt have all been injured at points this season and when your squad is as devoid of quality as ours... those injuries are utterly devastating.
-Again some of these players have been ignored even when available but at key times they've all been unavailable.
+Federici, McCarthy, Karacan, Mariappa, Kebe, Shorey, Guthrie, Roberts, Pogrebnyak, Robson-Kanu and Hunt have all been injured at points this season.
+When your squad is as devoid of quality as ours, those injuries are utterly devastating.

 Brian's downfall has plenty to do with his own mistakes but more than a small part of it is down to bad luck or circumstances beyond his control.
 The lack of funds given to build a team capable of competing in the Premier League is obvious but Brian didn't help himself by buying poorly when given limited funds.

 LIkewise, he had players at his disposal to change certain games but chose to ignore them, or gave too many chances to players that had shown themselves just not up to the top division.
 When you add in bad luck on the pitch and in the treatment room plus backroom bust-ups and there was only one way our season was going to go.